Referring to the University

 Referring to Our Research Centers

-- Western Hemispheric Trade Information Center (WHTIC)
+- Center for the Study of Western Hemispheric Trade (WHTIC)

 - Texas Center for Border Economic & Enterprise Development (TCBEED)